networq/website/trouble-shooting.md

 ---
-draft: True
+status: draft
-spellChecked: F
+spellChecked:
 author: masterbunny@gmail.com
 editor: j.faassen@linkorb.com
+notes:
-notes: - This is a fairly ad-hoc document.
+    - This is a fairly ad-hoc document.
 A compile bin of issues that may need full documentation at some point.
 ---